Skip to main content

 Inputs that make up intent

-The planning boundary is built from four inputs:
+The planning boundary is built from five inputs:

 1. intent.yaml